Create a Drawing Application using Python Tkinter

 Output

-Congratulations!
-You have successfully built a robust drawing application with advanced features using Python and Tkinter.
-By following this step-by-step guide, you have learned how to create a canvas, handle user input, implement drawing functionality, and incorporate additional features such as brush size selection, multiple color options, polygon selections, and a save option.
+In this tutorial, we built a drawing application with advanced features using Python and Tkinter.
+We learned how to create a canvas, handle user input, implement drawing functionality, and incorporate additional features such as brush size selection, multiple color options, and a save option.

 Share your love